atsheehan/curriculum/lessons/class-instance-methods/class-instance-methods.md

 # => "March 3, 2015"
 ```

-To create a new date object we must supply the year, month, and day as integers.
-Once we have our date object we can ask if it represents a leap year, what the full name of the month is, or to print out the string representation for display purposes.
+To create the date object we must supply the year, month, and day as integers.
+Once it is instantiated we can ask if it represents a leap year, what the full name of the month is, or to print out the string representation for display purposes.

 This class can be implemented with the following definition: